 When setting up steel targets, if you have the length of area to do so, set it up further from other targets since there will be some necessity to keep specific distances from them when firing.

-If, like in the second video above, you don't have the depth of space to set the steel targets back, be sure to use discretion in the distance you shoot them from before approaching the other targets.
+If you don't have the depth of space to set the steel targets back, be sure to use discretion in the distance you shoot them from before approaching the other targets.

 Other than that, it's game on with the steel.

 Move, walking or running, from target to target shooting one handed, two handed, in the open, using target stands as cover.
 Just about any scenario you can imagine can be set up.

 And the steel will give you rewarding feedback that just can't be replaced with anything else.

 I used to think steel targets were out of bounds for me in terms of cost, places to set up, safety, etc.